sueszli/byte-sized-gains/docs/report.md

 We ran our benchmarks on a consumer MacBook M2 Pro and the latest Tensorflow Version 2.17.0 on macOS 14.6.1 23G93 arm64 hosted by a Mac14,10 with Kernel version 23.6.0 and 16384MiB of memory.

-All python dependencies were compiled using `pip-compile` and dumped out of a virtual environment for reproducibility.
+All Python dependencies were compiled using `pip-compile` and dumped out of a virtual environment for reproducibility.
 A docker container is provided for cross platform builds.

 #### Results